Fill in the gaps with the correct preposition

 That's a shift right now, not even, half a shift.

-- [Daniel] So really, this factory
+- [Daniel] So really,

 are organizing bottles, filling bottles, closing bottles.